 Bukta's domination as suppliers of football kits was challenged by the formation of a new company in 1920, Humphrey Brothers Clothing, which became in 1924 Umbro.
 There was little innovation in kit design during the 1920s although, with both the English and Scottish leagues having expanded, there was considerably more diversity.
 In Scotland, hooped tops in a variety of styles became more popular than ever.

 In 1921 the Football League ruled that the visiting club should change shirts in the event of a clash (previously the senior team retained their first choice kit when colours clashed): normally (and to save on the expense of having additional equipment), change shirts were worn with the usual shorts and stockings.
-Bradford (Park Avenue), who usually wore broad hoops in red, amber and black, adopted white change shirts with a broad band in the club colours, a kit that was identical to that worn by the Bradford Northern rugby league team.
+Bradford (Park Avenue), who wore broad hoops in red, amber and black, adopted white change shirts with a broad band in the club colours, a kit that was identical to that worn by the Bradford Northern rugby league team.

 In 1927 the Scottish Football League's management committee decided that clubs should wear white shorts when at home, black when playing away.
 The reasons behind this bizarre rule are lost and it proved very unpopular with clubs and fans alike: there is some evidence that the more influential sides openly flouted the rule, which was rescinded at the SFL's Annual General Meeting in June 1929.